Rainbow Sex Parties, Explained

 So what is a Rainbow Sex party exactly?

-According to the rather colourful descriptions on Urban Dictionary, a Rainbow Sex Party is a gathering “where several girls wear a different colour of lipstick then each proceeds to give one or more guys a blow job.
-The multiple of colours left on each guy's penis resembles a rainbow.”
-A second definition says it a kind of party, “where a large group of young girls compete to see who can mark their unique lipstick colour furthest down on the shaft of a boys penis.
+According to the rather colorful descriptions on Urban Dictionary, a Rainbow Sex Party is a gathering “where several girls wear a different color of lipstick then each proceeds to give one or more guys a blow job.
+The multiple of colors left on each guy's penis resembles a rainbow.”
+A second definition says it a kind of party, “where a large group of young girls compete to see who can mark their unique lipstick color furthest down on the shaft of a boys penis.
 Rainbow parties mostly likely do not exist, but if they do that would be awesome.”
 For the record, it would not be awesome.

 Advertisement